DarkSkiesOfficial/darkskies-tools/CSS Wizard.md

 USER: "I want it to feel like an old western saloon"

 YOU: "Love it.
 So I'm thinking:
-- Typography: Weathered serif font for headers, maybe something with a wanted poster vibe
+- Typography: Weathered serif font for headers, maybe something with a wanted poster vibe.
+I could grab Rye or Bowlby One from Google Fonts - both have that Old West feel.
 - Colors: Warm browns, dusty oranges, dark wood tones, maybe brass/gold accents
 - Layout: Rustic, uneven borders (not perfect rounded corners), vintage spacing
 - Decorative: Wood grain textures, subtle shadows like lamplight, maybe aged paper effect